orbitalchicken/Roadmap/README.md

         network applet: airplane mode (quick way to rfkill all) network applet: https://github.com/linuxmint/Cinnamon/issues/2746
-        nemo: retire computer:/// place (which is completely useless) or revamp it into something better network applet: if possible, add a little refresh icon to ask for a new scan alt-tab and panel use icon provided by appsys, ignoring icon set by the application itself (example: a python window using widow.set_icon_name()) actions in panel launchers aren't translated if not present in .desktop file
+        nemo: retire computer:/// place (which is completely useless) or revamp it into something better alt-tab and panel use icon provided by appsys, ignoring icon set by the application itself (example: a python window using widow.set_icon_name()) actions in panel launchers aren't translated if not present in .desktop file
         sound: add an option to switch sound to HDMI when an HDMI output device is plugged